Tingji2419/SeqFusion/README.md

 <details>
     <summary>Detailed Introduction</summary>
     <p>
-    SEQFUSION, a novel framework that collects and fuses diverse pre-trained models (PTMs) sequentially for <b>zero-shot forecasting without collecting diverse pre-training data</b>.
+    SeqFusion, a novel framework that collects and fuses diverse pre-trained models (PTMs) sequentially for <b>zero-shot forecasting without collecting diverse pre-training data</b>.
     <br>
     <br>
-    Based on the specific temporal characteristics of the target time series, SEQFUSION <b>selects the most suitable PTMs for your data</b>, performs sequential predictions, and fuses all the predictions while using minimal data to protect privacy.
-Experiments demonstrate that SEQFUSION achieves competitive accuracy in zero-shot forecasting compared to state-of-the-art methods
+    Based on the specific temporal characteristics of the target time series, SeqFusion <b>selects the most suitable PTMs for your data</b>, performs sequential predictions, and fuses all the predictions while using minimal data to protect privacy.
+Experiments demonstrate that SeqFusion achieves competitive accuracy in zero-shot forecasting compared to state-of-the-art methods
     </p>
 </details>